Category: Jesus

 ~Catherine Lawton

-(This poem is extracted from the GLIMPSING GLORY : Poems of Living & Dying, Praying & Playing, Belonging & Longing ©2020)
+(This poem is from GLIMPSING GLORY : Poems of Living & Dying, Praying & Playing, Belonging & Longing ©2020)

 *Based on the story in Luke 7:36-50.